duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-4-1-validation.md

 DbContext has an Overridable method called ValidateEntity.
 When you call SaveChanges, Entity Framework will call this method for each entity in its cache whose state is not Unchanged.
 You can put validation logic directly in here or even use this method to call, for example, the Blog.Validate method added in the previous section.

-Here?s an example of a ValidateEntity override that validates new Posts to ensure that the post title hasn?t been used already.
+Here's an example of a ValidateEntity override that validates new Posts to ensure that the post title hasn't been used already.
 It first checks to see if the entity is a post and that its state is Added.
-If that?s the case, then it looks in the database to see if there is already a post with the same title.
+If that's the case, then it looks in the database to see if there is already a post with the same title.
 If there is an existing post already, then a new DbEntityValidationResult is created.

 DbEntityValidationResult houses a DbEntityEntry and an ICollection of DbValidationErrors for a single entity.
 At the start of this method, a?
 DbEntityValidationResult is instantiated and then any errors that are discovered are added into its ValidationErrors collection.